datafold-dev/datafold/README.rst

    pre-commit install

-The installed hooks run before each commit.
-To also execute the hooks without a commit or for testing purposes) run from root directory:
+The installed hooks run then automatically before each ``git commit``.
+To also execute the hooks without a commit or for testing purposes run from root directory:

 .. code-block:: bash